Explore our pick for the week!

 NODE: The Last Favor of the Antarii

-In the shadow of a decaying Soviet nuclear facility, one AI must piece together the fragments of a shattered past.
-NODE: The Last Favor of the Antarii is a cerebral 2.5D platformer that blends time-based.
+In the shadow of a decaying Soviet nuclear facility, one AI must piece together the fragments of a shattered past..

 Anima Flux earns our Game of the Week spotlight for being a brilliantly crafted love letter to co-op Metroidvania fans.
 With its adrenaline-pumping action, richly stylized dystopian world, and seamless character-switching mechanics, it doesn’t just revive the genre; it elevates it.
 This is indie ambition at its finest, and we couldn’t be more excited to champion it.